Professional Mentoring Scheme

 Each firm and Chambers operates its own mentoring programme tailored to their area of legal expertise.
 For students attending a law firm, they may be offered a day of work experience and support from Graduate Recruitment.
 Students mentored by barristers may experience a day in court as well as being given support in pursuing a career at the Bar.
 The scheme benefits students by enabling them to gain first-hand experience of what it is like to work for a top law firm or Chambers and allows alumni to engage more broadly with the School.
 It also strengthens and builds the close relationship between the Law School and our alumni.

 Where previously offered to students on an academic merit basis, the Law School has sought to widen the opportunities available to all students, so now any second-year student may apply to be part of the scheme.
 Students can apply to participate in the scheme during October each year and placements are available to both full-time and part-time students.

 Find out about our alternative mentoring schemes on our mentoring page.
 In collaboration with the wider University, we are able to offer four distinct mentoring programmes, aimed at supporting students with their specific career aspirations, whether that be to become a commercial lawyer (through the Professional Mentoring Scheme or the Browne Jacobson Mentoring Programme), work in-house at a charity or in government (through the Law in Society Mentoring Scheme), or explore an alternative career path (through Bristol Mentors) – we have it covered.

-Applications to apply for this scheme are now closed.
-Applications will open again in October 2020.
+Applications to apply for this scheme are now closed, and will reopen again in October 2021.

 For further information, please contact the Law Employability Team.